 Bob’s Red Mill Small Pearl Tapioca is da bomb and the only ones I use because it’s all natural and has only one ingredient…tapioca starch.

 Make this White Chocolate Matcha Tapioca Pudding at your Easter celebration this weekend or whenever the family wants a comforting, homemade dessert.
-By the way, this pudding is just as good without the matcha, so feel free to leave it out if green tea is not a favorite.
+By the way, this pudding is just as good without the matcha, so feel free to leave it out if the green tea flavor is not a favorite.

 - ½ cup small pearl tapioca